 Pachyphytum 'Captain Jessop'

-Pachyphytum 'Captain Jessop' is a succulent perennial with descending or hanging stems.
-The leaves are arranged in rosettes.
-They are dark green to violet-red and up to 4 inches (10 cm) long.
-The flowers have red-orange petals surrounded by fleshy, greenish-white sepals.
+Pachyphytum 'Captain Jessop' is a small succulent with descending or hanging stems and leaves arranged in rosettes.
+The leaves are dark green to violet-red and up to 4 inches (10 cm) long.
+Flowers have red-orange petals surrounded by fleshy greenish-white sepals.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).